 I’ve been busy, at work & at home, including a vacation with my husband and my mother to her home state of Texas.
 We went to Galveston and San Antonio with mom and then split ways, with her off to Fredericksburg and us staying another day in San Antone before going to New Iberia and New Orleans, Louisiana.

 While this was purely a fun, family vacation, I’m still a public historian even when on vacation.
 In each stop along the way we visited historic sites, museums, or historical areas with shops & restaurants trading on history.
-This three part series will share my thoughts on each of our destinations, beginning with Galveston, TX in Part 1 below.
-Parts 2 & 3 coming soon.
+This series will share my thoughts on each of our destinations, beginning with Galveston, TX.

 Part 1 – Galveston, TX – April 7-10